 Should I get a bone density test (DEXA)?

 The risk of osteoporotic fractures is low in women under the age of 65.
-Group Health does not generally recommend a bone density test for these women unless they are at an increased risk for osteoporosis because of a chronic illness or long-term use of certain medicines.
+Kaiser Permanente does not generally recommend a bone density test for these women unless they are at an increased risk for osteoporosis because of a chronic illness or long-term use of certain medicines.

 If you are a woman 65 or older, or a woman between 60 and 65 with increased risk factors, you should talk to your doctor about having a bone density test.

 Here are some things to keep in mind if you are under 65 and considering having a bone density test:

 What are my chances of breaking a bone if I have osteoporosis?